ZOUANI/ormvh-v3-front/README.md

 Optional: If you open the project in WebStorm , right click on the app folder and click on "Reformat Code".

-login : admin
+login : admin@gmail.com
-password : admin
+password : admin@gmail.com